Skip to main content

 Heroic Games Launcher

-Heroic Games Launcher is a popular option to run games purchased through other stores, such as Epic Store or GOG.
+Heroic Games Launcher is a popular option for accessing other stores, such as Epic Store, GOG, and Amazon.
 Heroic (for short) describes itself as “an Open Source Game Launcher for Linux, Windows and macOS.

 • Heroic doesn’t use the AppImage format; Heroic stores the game in the user’s home folder instead of the root directory, like a Debian package.

-• 🔰 Information: We include a shortcut to install Heroic Games Launcher in the application menu; we do not include it by default.
+• 🔰 Information: We include a shortcut to install Heroic Games Launcher in the application menu, but it is not included by default.

 Heroic is an open-source game launcher for Linux, Windows, and macOS.